sashaborst/mmart-168-fall2017/hw04/README.md

 5. Now, comment out all of your code, starting from the line after the  *clearData()* all the way down to and including the code you just wrote.
 Then, un-comment the code block that begins with *json.statuses.forEach...* Refresh your browser and do another search.
 Describe what you think the forEach code is doing (using comments)?

 ### Step 4: Submit Your Homework via GitHub + Moodle
+This week, you're going to submit your homework to GitHub.
+To do so:

 1. Just as in Step three, open your Terminal and type: `$ git status`.
 It should tell you which file you've changed.
 2. To "commit" all of your changes, type: ` $ git commit -am 'Homework 4 updates'`
 3. To "push" your change to up to your github account, type: `$ git push`